14 Christmas Table Decor Ideas for a Fabulously Stylish Holiday Feast

 (Image credit: Farrow & Ball)

 How fun and fabulously festive is this set-up?
 Red and green might dominate the festive period, but really any color goes at Christmas and as this table proves opting for a rainbow of hues can be far more stylish than it may sound.
-Be inspired by this tablescape and make quirky candleholders and equally quirky candles your centerpiece.
+Be inspired by this tablescape and make quirky candleholders and, equally, quirky candles your centerpiece.

-8. Suspend decorations from the ceiling
+11. Suspend Decorations from the Ceiling

 Kitchen decorated for Christmas with hanging stars